-Income-Sensitive Repayment applies only to loans issued under the Federal Family Education Loan (FFEL) program.
+Income-Sensitive Repayment (ISR) applies only to loans issued under the Federal Family Education Loan (FFEL) program.
 While it offers some great benefits, this plan also has some limitations.

-What is Income-Sensitive Repayment?
+- What is Income-Sensitive Repayment?

-What’s unique about the Income-Sensitive Repayment plan is that you can choose your monthly payment.
-As long as you pay more than or equal to the interest accruing every month.
+What’s unique about the Income-Sensitive Repayment plan is that it’s customized to your income and ability to pay — as long as you pay more than or equal to the interest accruing every month.
 You will have to reapply for the Income-Sensitive Repayment plan annually, recertifying your gross monthly income.

 One reason Income-Sensitive Repayment gets overshadowed by other income-driven plans is its limited scope: It only applies to loans made under the FFEL program.
 These federal loans were disbursed by private lenders and guaranteed by the government.
-Some lenders who disbursed FFEL loans included Sallie Mae, Citi, and Wells Fargo.
+Some lenders who disbursed FFEL loans included Sallie Mae, Citi and Wells Fargo.

-Since this loan program was discontinued in 2010, more recent borrowers can’t qualify for Income-Sensitive Repayment.
+Since this loan program was discontinued in July 2010, more recent borrowers can’t qualify for Income-Sensitive Repayment.
 If your loans were issued in 2010 or earlier, you could be eligible.